 If you type a duplicate tag in the same card and try to press ENTER, it will not be accepted and will highlight (in yellow color) the existing tag in the text box.

 Save the card after you add your tags.
 On hovering over the Tag icon, the tags are displayed so you know quickly what tags are added for a card.
-You will see the Tag icon on a hovering over a card only if you have added tags to it.
+You will see the Tag icon on hovering over a card only if you have added tags to it.

-When you have two cards in a lane and you increase the width, there will be two stacks.
+When you have two cards in a column and you increase the width, there will be two stacks.
 If you have four cards and you increase the width, there will be two stacks with two cards horizontally placed next to each other.
 If you decrease the width, there will be four stacks. and the cards will move below each other.

 Expand and Collapse Lanes

 With multiple Lanes, it may be cumbersome to scroll up and down to configure and view lanes.
 You may expand the lane later by clicking the Expand Lane icon i.e. the right pointing arrow on the left of the Lane header to view the entire workflow.
 You can click the Collapse Lane icon i.e. the downward pointing arrow on the left of the Lane header to collapse other Lanes while you work on the required Lane.

 Expand/Collapse state of the Lanes that you have you set persists across sessions.